At a Glance

 - Benefits: Enjoy flexible working options and the chance to make a real impact in the community.

-- Qualifications: Experience in Criminal Justice, Prisons, or Drug Services is essential; workshop delivery skills are a plus.
+- Qualifications: Experience in Criminal Justice, Prisons, or Drug Services is essential; strong communication skills required.

-- Other info: Must be able to clear prison security; occasional travel may be required.
+- Other info: Must be able to clear prison security; occasional travel may be necessary.

 Are you looking for a new and exciting challenge?
 We have an opportunity to expand our South West prisons peer project.
 We are looking for a self-motivated individual that can work on their own and as part of a prison healthcare team, who can engage with stakeholders and has a desire to make a difference.